kuperov/adsample/README.md

 [![Travis-CI Build Status](https://travis-ci.org/kuperov/adsample.svg?branch=master)](https://travis-ci.org/kuperov/adsample) [![Coverage Status](https://img.shields.io/codecov/c/github/kuperov/adsample/master.svg)](https://codecov.io/github/kuperov/adsample?branch=master)

-This package implements the adaptive rejection sampling described by Gilks & Wild (1992).
-It is implemented in C++ and provides a convenient symbolic differentiation tool and diagnostic graphs.
+This package implements the adaptive rejection sampling described by [Gilks & Wild (1992)](http://www.jstor.org/stable/2347565).
+It is implemented in C++. *It is still under development, and not ready for general use.*

 The algorithm works well for densities that are expensive to compute, where sampling from an empirical distribution function (as in griddy Gibbs) would be computationally expensive.